fogWraith/HLServer/Docs/Protocol-Ext.md

 ## Compatibility and Negotiation

-- Large-file mode is enabled server-side (e.g., via `large_file_clients` or a global allow flag) based on the connecting client's version string.
+- Large-file mode is granted when the server authorizes the peer via any of: the client advertises `CAPABILITY_LARGE_FILES` during login; the client version matches an entry in `server.large_file_clients`; or `server.allow_large_files_for_legacy=true` is set.
 - Clients SHOULD send the 64-bit companion fields listed below; servers that have not enabled large-file mode MAY ignore those 64-bit fields and fall back to the legacy 32-bit values.
+Legacy servers may also produce "unknown transaction" depending on how this is implemented.
+- Legacy peers (no capability and not known to support large files) are treated as 32-bit: control-plane replies clamp sizes to 32-bit, and directory listings intentionally hide files and folders whose true size exceeds the 32-bit ceiling.

+## Encoding & Endianness

+- All multi-byte integers are unsigned big-endian (network byte order) unless a legacy structure dictates otherwise.
+- Field widths shown below refer to bit length; transmit the minimal number of bytes needed for that width (e.g., 64-bit fields are 8 bytes).

 ## New and Extended Data Objects